 My kids absolutely loved this vacation and found the resort to be a paradise.
 I’m very glad we went once, but I don’t think the rough travel path to get there would make me go back, and I now know not to expect an easy resort vacation.
 I know this is a destination on so many people’s bucket lists.
 Is it still on yours?

 featured partner travel agent

 How to Receive VIP Amenities in Bora Bora

 Bora Bora is truly a once in a lifetime trip for families.
 It’s exactly the kind of exotic destination vacation I love booking.
 As a former teacher, I understand the importance of children spending time relaxing and exploring new worlds and experiences with their families.

 Why not create let me create an unforgettable vacation that will be some of children’s favorite childhood memories?
 As a luxury travel advisor, my special VIP treatment will make it an equally wonderful memory for you, too!

 My agency, DeSalvio Travel, has access to exclusive discounted rates, resort credits, free breakfasts, and personalized welcome amenities.
 Imagine the look on your children’s faces when they walk into the bungalow for the first time and see a picture of their dog from home or their names written on a chocolate treat!

 Sure, you could book your trip to Bora Bora or the Maldives, or Dubai on your own, but you’d miss out on hundreds of dollars in exclusive amenities, as well as personal VIP treatment by the staff at Four Seasons.
 Why not let me make your trip a little extra special at no extra cost to you?
-Please get in touch for a no-obligation quote.
+Please get in touch to set up a vacation consulation.